Master's programme in Maritime Engineering

 - Technical University of Denmark

 - KTH Royal Institute of Technology in Sweden

 Maritime Engineering at KTH

-As an engineer graduated from this programme you will possess a deep theoretical knowledge of topics such as waves and wave loads; the interaction between water and structures; stability and dynamics of ships, small craft and platforms; propulsion; and advanced steel and lightweight structures.
+As an engineer graduated from this programme, you will possess a deep theoretical knowledge of topics such as waves and wave loads; the interaction between water and structures; stability and dynamics of ships, small craft and platforms; propulsion; and advanced steel and lightweight structures.
 You will also have a high level of knowledge and experience of the design, construction and operation of ships, small craft and offshore structures, including technical as well as economic, social, and environmental aspects.

 The programme is finalised with an individual study in the form of a degree project.
-The project topic can, for example, be a small research project, an advanced engineering analysis or a design project and may be performed at a university or, more commonly, at a company with suitable infrastructure to provide sufficient supervision and resources.
+The project topic can, for example, be a small research project, an advanced engineering analysis or a design project, and may be completed at a university or, more commonly, at a company with suitable infrastructure to provide sufficient supervision and resources.
 Students should be active in the process of finding a suitable project, but KTH can provide some assistance with information on relevant points of contact.
 Students are recommended to find a project in their country of permanent residence or in the country where they intend to start a professional career.
 Local rules for the degree project may vary depending on the choice of university for year two.